ptycho/ptypy/doc/rst/concept.rst

 Preparing a managing Ptycho instance
 ------------------------------------

-We need to prepare a managing :any:`Ptycho`\ .
-It requires a parameter tree, as specified by ..
+We need to prepare a managing :any:`Ptycho` instance.
+It requires a parameter tree, as specified in :ref:`parameters`

 First, we create a most basic input paramater tree.
-While there are many default values, we manually specify a more verbose output and single precision.
+There are many default values, but we specify manually only a more verbose output and single precision for the data type.

 ::